ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 needs for their execution of these algorithms.
-For the purposes of this protocol, the user always executes the algorithm to update their view of the tree, described in {{updating-views-of-the-tree}}, followed immediately by one of the algorithms to search or monitor the current tree.
+For the purposes of this protocol, the user always executes the algorithm to update their view of the tree, described in {{updating-views-of-the-tree}}, followed immediately by one of the algorithms to search or monitor the tree.

 Proofs are encoded as follows: